rangle/ngCourse2/handout/14-advanced-components.md

 ## View Encapsulation

-Defines whether the template and styles defined within the component can affect the whole application or vice verse.
+Defines whether the template and styles defined within the component can affect the whole application or vice versa.
 Angular provides three encapsulation strategies:

 - `Emulated`: (default) Styles from main HTML propagate to the component
 - `Native`: Styles from main HTML do not propagate to the child